syncfusion-content/javascript-docs/js/Resizable/Functionalities.md

 ## Cursor Distance

-You can set the offset for resize helper with respect to the mouse cursor using [cursorAt](https://help.syncfusion.com/api/js/ejresizable#members:cursorat) property.
+We can set the offset for resize helper with respect to the mouse cursor using [cursorAt](https://help.syncfusion.com/api/js/ejresizable#members:cursorat) property.

 {% highlight html %}